hellium01/presto/presto-docs/src/main/sphinx/connector/kafka.rst

 ------------------------

 Starting with Kafka 0.8, each message in a topic can have an optional key.
-A table definition file contains sections for both key and message to map the data onto table columns.
+A table definition file contains sections for both key and message to delegatedMap the data onto table columns.

 Each of the ``key`` and ``message`` fields in the table definition is a